 The Company offers a wide array of benefit programs through leading industry vendor partners to meet the needs of you and your family.
-The benefit offerings typically include medical, dental, vision, basic life, short- and long-term disability insurance, 401k retirement savings plan, Share Purchase Plan, wellness opportunities through the randstadgo, and more.
+The benefit offerings typically include medical, dental, vision, basic life, short- and long-term disability insurance, 401k retirement savings plan, Share Purchase Plan, wellness opportunities through "wellbeing at randstad", and much more.
+To view benefit information, log into the Company's Benefit Department page on Connect.